dfdx2/100-days-of-code/r1-log.md

 ### R1D9
 Did alot of CodeWars today.
 I got the hang of how the test suite works and was able to focus and get alot done today.

+### R1D10
+Did more CodeWars today.
+Went back to Introduction to Java Programming book continued in Chapter 4.